How to explain goals to a child, then help them set one? I’ve got you covered with goal setting for kids activities, definitions, and help.

 - The goal HAS to be something THEY want to be/do/have.

-- The goal HAS to be short-term (we’ll get into why, plus how to deal with long-term goals).
+- The goal HAS to be a short-term goal for kids (we’ll get into why, plus how to deal with long-term goals).

-But before we get into how you’re going to teach your child about goals and the fun goal setting activities I’ve got for you, let’s talk about how goal setting and learning how to save money/valuing money go hand-in-hand.
+But before we get into how you’re going to teach your child about goals and the fun goal setting activities I’ve got for you, let me give you a kid-friendly goal definition to share with your kids.

-How Goal Setting for Kids is a Lesson in Money Education
+How Goal Setting for Kids and a Money Education Go Together

 Money is a huge piece of the pie when teaching goal setting for kids.